 Build open communication

-Some people prefer multiple means of communication, like a follow-up email after a phone call.
-However, some people check their emails rarely.
-Ensure to communicate with your tenants in a way that they’ll receive the message and respond to it promptly.
+Some tenants appreciate multiple modes of communication, such as a follow-up email after a phone call.
+However, keep in mind that not everyone checks their emails regularly.
+It’s crucial to communicate in a way that ensures your message is received and prompt response is encouraged.

 Keep your promises